timothyvillaraza/Azure-Video-Transcript-RAG-API/readme-draft.txt

     Deploying:
         requirements.txt is important for the dependencies
         pip freeze > requirements.txt

+    Troubleshooting
+        If endpoints aren't showing up in the functionapp on the portal, make sure there are no errors when running the app locally
+        If endpoints are still not showing up despite it working locally, see the [DEBUGGING ON DEPLOY] section
+            - The debugger for seeing exceptions is kind of hidden and not easy to find

 Testing Endpoints:
     Get Function URL from Azure from the Function App